 Evaluation.
 Consider the source’s relevancy to your topic.
 Your annotated bibliography should have a topical focus, so explain how this source fits into that topic.

 Criticism.
 Read the source critically and evaluate the soundness of its data or the reasonableness of its interpretation.
 How does it compare to other sources on the same subject?

 How to Find Sources

-For your assignment, you will need primary sources.
+For your assignment, you will need primary and secondary sources.

 Primary sources are peer-reviewed articles, published in academic journals, presenting original research.
 Secondary sources come in a variety of formats but summarize existing research rather than presenting new findings.

 Most of our research databases are hosted by the company EBSCO and have the same layout:

 To find primary sources in an EBSCO database, simply conduct a search and then select Scholarly (Peer-Reviewed) Journals from the left sidebar after your search results appear.